heikadog/zml/zml.md

 1. pandifference (@pandifference.bsky.social) is an open zoophile.
 1. Donut kisser (@zeta-donutlover.bsky.social) is an open zoophile.
 1. Smith Haklyut (@smithhaklyut.bsky.social) is an open zoophile.
+1. mason (@masonlovesdogs.bsky.social) is an open zoophile.
+1. theshypuppy45 (@theshypuppy45.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles